This site presents a reference view of an IDDAS-compatible implementation.

 This works well for personal software.
 It works poorly for shared spaces, crowds, public environments, and spontaneous moments.
 It also makes simple interactions feel heavy.

-The same object can behave differently in different contexts, without explaining anything to the user.
-They simply interact.
+The same object can behave differently in different contexts without explanation.
+People simply interact.

 Infrastructure is software that can change.
-A protocol defines rules that others can rely on.
+A protocol defines rules others can rely on.

-IDDAS is a protocol because it fixes the order of operations, the economic split, and the attribution logic in advance.
+IDDAS is a protocol because it fixes the order of operations, the attribution logic, and the economic rules in advance.
 Even the operator cannot silently change outcomes.

 IDDAS runs on infrastructure, but it is not merely infrastructure.
 The protocol defines what must remain true regardless of implementation.